-Subsequent to the publication of the draft of the 2022 Procurement Plan for public comment but before its filing at the Commission, new omnibus energy legislation was enacted in Illinois.
-Under Public Act 102-0662, the IPA's procurement responsibilities related to renewable energy credits are expected to expand significantly, and the Agency has been tasked with the development of a new procurement plan for the procurement of carbon mitigation credits from at-risk nuclear facilities.
-Additionally, changes to Section 16-111.5 of the PUA could alter procurement strategies and bid evaluation for the Agency's future energy procurement processes, although those changes are not significant enough to require major revisions to this Plan nor the withdrawal of this procurement plan under a new timeline (nor did Public Act 102-0662 require withdrawal of this Plan, as it did with the Agency's Second Revised Long-Term Renewable Resources Procurement Plan).
+At-Subsequent to the timepublication of publishing this the draft of the 2022 Procurement Plan for public comment but before its filing at the Commission, new omnibus energy legislation was enacted in Illinois-is still being debated and negotiated.
+Based on a review of drafts of that legislation.
+Under Public Act 102-0662, the IPA's procurement responsibilities related to renewable energy credits couldare expected to expand significantly, and the Agency may behas been tasked with the development of a new procurement plan for the procurement of carbon mitigation credits from at-risk nuclear facilities.-Some drafts have included 29 Additionally, changes to Section 16-111.5 of the PUA in ways that could alter procurement strategies and bid evaluation for the Agency's future energy procurement processes, 30 although those proposed changes doare not appear to be significant enough to require major revisions to this Plan nor the withdrawal of this plan and the development of an entirely new annual procurement plan under a new timeline.
+As of August 16, 2021, the fate of these legislative proposals or timing of their enactment remains unclear. (nor did Public Act 102-0662 require withdrawal of this Plan, as it did with the Agency's Second Revised Long-Term Renewable Resources Procurement Plan).